 Now your focus is on planning for retirement.
 It’s time to tune into those accounts and see how they’re faring.
 You may be surprised to learn what you’re paying to hold on to them…and what your money is actually being invested into…

 How to Rollover your 401(k) into an Impact Investing Account

 Typically, rolling over your 401(k) means moving your retirement assets into a traditional individual retirement account, or IRA.
 You can also roll over into a Roth IRA, but doing so may result in a large tax bill due to the fact that your original contributions were likely made on a tax-deferred basis and are subject to tax upon withdrawal.

 When rolling over into a new impact investing account, there are a variety of social responsibility portfolios we offer to accommodate your social investing interests:

 Made up of a variety of known environmentally conscious companies, our environmental portfolio incorporates those willing to rethink the status quo, addressing their long-term environmental impacts, and choosing to operate on an eco-first and eco-friendly basis.

-Our human rights portfolio is comprised of those companies that have corporate policies and practices focusing on promoting a fair and equitable workplace.
-Many of these companies have won accolades and recognition for confronting issues with employee, customer, supplier, and community interaction.
+Our human rights & diversity portfolio is comprised of those companies that have corporate policies and practices focusing on promoting a fair and equitable workplace.
+Many of these companies have won accolades and recognition for confronting issues with employees, customers, suppliers, and community interaction.